-The needs of older adults are often unique and more specialized than those of younger adults.
+The needs of older adults often are unique and more specialized than those of younger adults.
 An elder law attorney can assist with financial and estate planning issues, as well as day-to-day issues impacting seniors, such as life planning and assisted living.

 An elder law attorney is there to help plan, counsel, educate, and advocate for clients.

 Generally, elder law issues can be divided into three realms: financial, home, and healthcare.
 Some examples of matters elder law attorneys deal with include:

 - Will and trust planning

 - Possible long-term care needs, including finding nursing home care